-- 1. Open the action [Admin] in the user menu in the right upper corner of the interface and login a second time with your password to gain administration rights.
-The administrator status is indicated by an additional [Admin] menu in the right upper corner of the interface. - 2.
+- 1. Log in a second time with password at [Options $\rightarrow$ Admin] to gain BSCW administrator rights.
+After successful login to the [Admin] page press [OK] to keep the administrator rights for your current session.
+The administrator status is indicated by an Admin label at top of the BSCW user interface. - 2.
 Enter the Personal Templates folder of the anonymous user by entering the URL: